DeNA/HandyRL/README.md

     ...
 ```

-NOTE: TicTacToe is used as a default game.
-[Here is the list of games](handyrl/envs).
-All parameters are shown in [Config Parameters](docs/parameters.md).
+NOTE: [Here is the list of games implemented in HandyRL](handyrl/envs).
+All parameters are shown in [Config Parameters](https://DeNA.github.io/HandyRL/documentation/parameters.html).

 #### Step 2: Train!